Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 - **Composite Key**: When a single column is insufficient to uniquely identify each record (row) in a table, a composite key is used.
 It is created by combining two or more columns to serve as the primary key of the table.

 - **Surrogate Key**: A system-generated unique identifier that acts as the primary key of a table.
 It is used when the existing data in a table cannot serve as a primary key, or when the data is complex or subject to frequent changes.

+## Entity and Attributes

+- **Entity**: A real world object or concept.
+Example: Student, Course
+- **Attribute**: Properties or characteristics that define an entity.

+## Types of Attrubutes

+- **Single Valued and Multi Valued**: Age is single valued ands phone number can be multi valued
+- **Simple and Composite**:email is a simple attribute as it can't be divided into anything else but name can be a composite attribute as it can be created using 3 part like firstName,middleName and lastName
+- **Stored and Derived**:Date of Birth is a stored attribute but age is a derived attribute as it can be calculated from Date of Birth
+- **Key and Non-key**:Email can be a key attribute as it can be unique for all users but Name,Age etc can be non-key attribute